pomm0/bank/README.md

 ## Inside docker

 Even this app only uses one service I use `docker-compose`.
-I like the simplesness of just calling `docker-compose up -d`.
+I like the simplicity of just calling `docker-compose up -d`.

 - Start docker-compose with `docker-compose up` or `docker-compose up -d` (deamon mode)
-- Wait for server ready (it will install dependencies which may take a bit)
+- Wait for server ready.
+To track node logs use `docker-compose logs -f client`.
 - Go to `http://localhost:3000`

+OR

+Execute `docker-compose run client bash` and you will land in the clients docker container and you can start the app manually `npm install && npm run start`

 ## Run tests